 8 - Counselor - Party animal.
 The friend who is always a blast to hang out with and who is always down for something new.
 You can’t go wrong partying with them and they always seem to know where the best parties are.

 5 - Persuader - Myers Briggs MBTI - ENFJ; Extrovert, Intuitive, Feeling, Judging.
 KIERSEY - Idealist - Teacher. iPERSONIC - Engaged Idealist.
+Other - Mentor.
 Career: College professor, high school teacher, social worker, non-profit director, trainer, sales manager, recruiter, executive, fund raiser, health advisor, clergy, facilitator, or counselor.
 Key hate: Being alone.
 Examples: Joseph Goebbels; Oprah Winfrey; Prince William.

 6 - Appraiser - Myers Briggs MBTI - ESFJ.
 Extrovert, Sensing, Feeling, Judging.
 KIERSEY - Guardian - Provider. iPERSONIC - Social Realist.
+Other - Supporter.
 Career: Health care, physician, nurse, therapist, education, social service, religion, retail owner, receptionist, real estate agent or sales representative.
 Key hate: Abandonment.
 Examples: Gerald Ford; Pope Francis; Larry King.

 7 - Promoter - Myers Briggs MBTI - ENFP.
 Extrovert, Intuitive, Feeling, Perceiving.
 KIERSEY - Idealist - Champion. iPERSONIC - Spontaneous Idealist.
+Other - Advocate.
 Career: Columnist, journalist, publicist, copy writer, advertising account executive, character actor, cartoonist, art educator, restaurateur with unique theme or inventor.
 Key hate: Lacking meaningful relationships.
 Examples: Robin Williams; Cameron Diaz; Katy Perry.

 8 - Counselor - Myers Briggs MBTI - ESFP.
 Extrovert, Sensing, Feeling, Perceiving.
 KIERSEY - Artisan (= Craftsman) - Performer. iPERSONIC - Laid-back Doer.
+Other - Entertainer.
 Career: Performer, promoter, musician, PR specialist, a fund-raiser or a labor relations mediator.
 Key hate: Loss of freedom.
 Examples: Justin Bieber; Richard Branson; Leonardo DiCaprio.

 and lives on the proceeds of the followers / disciples if they can.
 Little desire to amass wealth but can have modest savings.

 A Pleaser also.
 Can be subject to financial abuse at the hands of individuals who may take advantage of the desire to put others’ needs above their own.
 May overspending on themselves “because I’m worth it".
 Should steer clear of toxic friends who can manipulate best intentions.